tamaskis/load_config-MATLAB/README.md

 	- lists are defined using square brackets (`[ ]`)
 	- list elements are delimited using commas (`,`)
 	- booleans can be specified as `false`, `False`, `true`, or `True`
+	- empty configs can be left blank (they are loaded in as empty arrays)
 - comments are started with the pound symbol (`#`)

 > **NOTE:** This simple config format does **_not_** support nested dictionaries.